 · Use the Community Health Improvement Plan (CHIP).

 · Establish community health priorities, goals, strategies and actions.

 · Organizations, businesses, government agencies, and individuals.

-· All who have interest for health and wellness.
+· All who have an interest in health and wellness.

 · Support is created for community partners with improvement activities.